emb-riscv/specs-markdown/system-clock.md

 > <sup>Low-power devices might need to vary the core frequency by changing implementation specific clock registers (like PLL registers).
 In this case the system clock software must be notified to use the same input frequency.
-Alternately, the system clock may be configured to use the fixed high frequency clock reference (like the quarz oscillator), assumed to have a fixed frequency. </sup>
+Alternately, the system clock may be configured to use the high frequency clock reference (like the quarz oscillator), assumed to have a fixed frequency. </sup>

 ## Memory map